hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="jwtwriterole"></a>
 # **JWTWriteRole**
-> void JWTWriteRole (string name, JWTWriteRoleRequest jWTWriteRoleRequest, string jwtMountPath = null)
+> void JWTWriteRole (JWTWriteRoleRequest jWTWriteRoleRequest, string name, string jwtMountPath = "jwt", TimeSpan? wrapTTL = null)

 Register an role with the backend.